CIS1221-2023-2024/C4-TestingAutomation/Documentation.md

 -	a text message for each specific test, indicating the expected output, and displayed during the test execution.
 -	text messages indicating initiation and completion of the function’s tests, which are displayed at the start and end of the function’s tests respectively.

+The tests are fully automated, and no user input is required (except for starting/running the tests).

 # Testing Notes

 Continuing with the Python implementation as an example, after initiating a stack instance, each test function typically tries to assert the state of the stack (empty) at the start, as well as assert the state/result of the stack after a push and pop operations, or series thereof, typically using simple known initial values such as ‘1’ and ‘2’ etc. In this manner, extreme/edge cases where the stack is empty, or has just one value added (pushed), or the only value removed (popped), are tested.